kubabuda/ecat_servo/docs/001-intro.md

 ## How it is done now (in open source and entry level motion controllers)

 ### LinuxCNC

 - Linux CNC with LPT still is viable solution for machines with few stepper motors and limited IO.
 All drawbacks described above apply, but for CNC router this often is enough
 - Linux CNC with Mesa cards: Mesa is company that offers line of extension cards with FPGA, targeting LinuxCNC.
 Bitfiles source code is open, hardware is proprietary but not expesive.
 There are multiple connectivity configurations for each card.
 First is using hardware step signal generation to overcome software stepgen limits.
 Much more reliable, works all right with servo drives supporting pulse-dir signals.
 Some cards got analog inputs and outputs and can be used to control older, voltage controlled servo amplifiers but this is really legacy solution for retrofits.
 - There is also smart serial (sserial), Mesa specific protocol for modular extensions.
 It uses RS422 differential transmission for fast, noise resistant communication.
 If you want to use STMBL servo drives to build CNC machine, this seems to be the preffered way.
 Problem is STMBLs are hard to buy, and those (and some Mesa servo drives) are the only devices using sserial protocol (that I know of).
 - LinuxCNC with proprietary extension cards, from vendors like yurtaev.com.
 These are adding support for proprietary protocols like SSCNET, MELDAS, Mechatrolink.
 Cards themselves are not open source, pricing is "contact us".
 There is no open servodrive project using these.
 Drives from industrial vendors like Yaskawa or Mitsubishi will do its job for years, at industrial machine prices.
 - LCEC: LinuxCNC with EtherCAT.
 Software is free.
 Fast, modular, requires no special hardware on controller side.
 Generic driver probably will work on computer you already have, available drivers support commodity PCI network cards available for few dollars.
 This protocol seems to be industrial standard gaining more and more popularity.
 Servo drives and I/O are available from plenty of industrial vendors.
 No open source actuators ... so far.

-### Microcontroller based motion controllers.
+### Microcontroller based motion controllers

 - GRBL, GRBL ports to 32 bit MCUs (ARM, ESP32) and other 32bit MCU CNC controller projects like Smoothieboard.
 Using USB or Ethernet to connect to desktop running UI, outputing pulse-dir signals for stepper motors.
 Well known from being used in 3D printers, usually equipped with stepper motor drivers rated for small NEMA 17 sized motors, could work just as well for CNC router (when connected to external stepper drivers).
 Original 8bit GRBL was limited to 3 axis, its ports and competing project can support up to 6 axis.
 Pulse-dir signal generation should be faster and more stable than on desktop LPT, rest of limitations is similar.

 ### Mach

+Mach is not open source, but is affordable PC based controller with large entry level user base

 - Mach 3 / Mach 4 controller using LPT port, limitations to that are described above.
-Mach is not open source, but is affordable PC based controller with large entry level user base.
 - Mach 3 / Mach 4 with hardware controller: CSMIO, SmoothStepper.
 This adds hadrware pulse-dir signal generation for more reliability and enough I/O for most CNC applications.
 - Mach 4 with EtherCAT driver: several vendors are offering various solutions.